-- The survey engineer will identify your wireless network needs by asking a series of questions like: How fast do you want your internet?
+- The survey engineer will identify your wireless network needs by asking questions like: How fast do you want your internet?
 How many clients/employees will access the network at once?

 - Determine what areas need the most coverage.

-- Perform a walkthrough and assess current infrastructure
+- Perform a walkthrough and assess the current infrastructure

 - Evaluate where wireless access points (WAPs) can be installed